Professor TONG, Xiuli Shelley

 *Lee, M-K. S., Cui, Y., & Tong, X., (2022).
 Toward a model of statistical learning and reading: Evidence from a meta-analysis.
 Review of Educational Research, 92(4).

 (This paper proposes a new theoretical model, namely, SLR, for cognitive science research on statistical learning and reading. )

 Tong, X., *Zhang, P, & *He, X. (2020).
 Statistical learning of orthographic regularities in Chinese children with and without dyselixa.
 Child Development, 91(6), 1953-1969.

-(This paper demonstrates that statistical learning deficts exhibited by children with dyslexia may result from their diffiulties in coping with low-consistency input).
+(This paper demonstrates that statistical learning deficits exhibited by children with dyslexia may result from their difficulties in coping with low-probability input.)

 *Lee, S. M-K., & Tong, X..
 (2020).
 Spelling in developmental dyslexia in Chinese: Evidence of deficits in statistical learning and over-reliance on phonology.
 Cognitive Neuropsychology.

 *Tong, X., Wang, Y., & Tong, S. X., (2020a).
 Neurocognitive correlates of statistical learning of orthographic-semantic connections in Chinese adult learners.
 Neuroscience Bulletin.